-On May 7, 2018, the shareholders of the Company approved its Normal Course Issuer Bid ("NCIB") to allow the Company to purchase up to 5% of the issued and outstanding Ordinary Shares on the open market in accordance with the policies of the TSX.
-The Company implemented its NCIB on June 7, 2019, and from June 7, 2019 to June 6, 2020 a total of 23,500 Ordinary Shares were repurchased and cancelled under the
+In the years 2018 through 2022, the shareholders of the Company approved and the Company implemented its Normal Course Issuer Bid ("NCIB") to allow the Company to purchase up to 5% of the issued and outstanding Ordinary Shares on the open market in accordance with the policies of the TSX.
+The Company renewed its NCIB again on June 7, 2023, and from June 7, 2023 to March 28, 2024 no Ordinary Shares were repurchased or cancelled under the NCIB.
+The NCIB terminates on June 6, 2024.
+The Company intends to seek shareholder approval for renewal of the NCIB at the next Annual and Special Meeting of shareholders of the Company.